cms-tamu/DarkSUSY_MC_MG5/MSSMD_Central_MC/README.md

 ## Prepare cards
 Central MC is different to private MC.
-All cards (MSSMD_\*) are uploaded to central card repository in cms-sw/genproductions/bin/MadGraph5_aMCatNLO/cards/2017/13TeV/MSSMD.
+All cards (MSSMD_\*) are uploaded to central card repository in cms-sw/genproductions/bin/MadGraph5_aMCatNLO/cards/production/2017/13TeV/MSSMD.

 The `gridpack_generation.sh` script is modified in order to,
 1) get the UFO model from a private repository since it's not in the central model DB yet;
-2) to accomodate our parameter change (dark photon and n1 mass, etc), copying customized `param_card.dat` to the UFO model folder for each different mass points.
+2) to copy customized `param_card.dat` to the UFO model folder for each different mass points;
+3) resolve the path confusion in madspin card

 The `runcmsgrid_LO.sh` script is modified to run the lifetime script for the dark photon once LHE is created.